ACl365/MIMIC-demo/docs/strategic_impact.md

 ### Cross-Functional Collaboration Model

-The project will utilize a matrix-based collaboration model with the following teams:
+The project will utilise a matrix-based collaboration model with the following teams:

 1. **Clinical Team**
    - Physicians from key specialties